PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can you use dough balls in saltwater?

 While dough balls work primarily in freshwater, some coastal anglers use them for pinfish and small bottom feeders in brackish water.
-Add extra salt to the recipe for better durability in saltwater.
+Add extra salt to the recipe for better durability in saltwater conditions.

 Start Making Your Own Dough Balls Today

 The key is starting simple and adjusting based on what your local fish prefer.
+Experiment with different scents and sizes until you find what works best in your waters.
 Now grab those kitchen ingredients and start catching more fish for less money.

 PaddleRoundThePier is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.co.uk & Amazon.ca.